PrankurSharma/fintheon-project/README.md

 Technical Skills used in this project: ReactJS(Frontend), NodeJS(Backend), Netlify(Frontend deployment), Render(Backend deployment)

-Link to the depoyed website:
+Link to the deployed website:
 https://aqitracker.netlify.app/

+In order to run the application, just click on the above link.

 API used for the website:
 https://api.waqi.info/feed/{city_name}/?token={token_no}

 city_name: to be replaced with appropriate city name.